ataniz/bitcoin-privacy-curriculum/1-privacy_intro.md

 [Privacy and Anonymity](https://www.privateinternetaccess.com/blog/how-does-privacy-differ-from-anonymity-and-why-are-both-important/)

-[Princlipes of Bitcoin](https://en.bitcoin.it/wiki/Principles_of_Bitcoin) //remove? use whitepaper instead
+[Principles of Bitcoin](https://en.bitcoin.it/wiki/Principles_of_Bitcoin) //remove? use whitepaper instead

-> No one shall be subjected to arbitrary inter­fer­ence with his privacy, family, home or corre­spon­dence, nor to attacks upon his honour and reputa­tion.
+> No one shall be subjected to arbitrary inter­fer­ence with his privacy, family, home or corre­spon­dence, nor to attacks upon his honor and reputa­tion.
 Everyone has the right to the protec­tion of the law against such inter­fer­ence or attacks.
 \- Article 12, United Nations Decla­ra­tion of Human Rights